 Lion Anatomy model 1/6th scale - flesh & superficial muscle

-At 1/6th scale It represents the average size lion at approximately 9 ft long.
+At 1/6th scale the lion écorché is one of seven models in the "Big Cats anatomy écorché" series, it represents the average size lion at approximately 9 ft long.
 You may set different scale as you see fit.
 For example, if at 1/9th scale, it would represent the biggest lion on record of over 11 ft long from tip of the nose to the tip of the tail.
 The lion model is created from actual lions, the head is sculpted on top of a 3D scanned skull of a very large lion.
 Lion Anatomy model is approx 12" long, highly detailed it shows superficial muscle on one side, surface anatomy on the other side.
 It features a detachable head, this allows the option of switching to the Mouth-Opened "Roar" head(sold separately) for alternative reference.
-This size is perfect for desktop reference, handling, teaching or study.
+This size of an anatomy tool is perfect as a desktop reference of anatomy for sculptor, or as animal anatomy for the artist; the size is design for ease of handling, for teaching, or study.

 This set includes mouth-closed head, body, and large base.